There are many elements that come together in a great contemporary mix, and space is without doubt one of the most important.

 Without sufficient clearance and space, kick drums and basses can all too easily collide, to the detriment of the low end; vocals and synths end up fighting for dominance; and the mix in general becomes flabby, unfocused and messy.

 With this collection of tips, we'll give you nine proven starting points on which to base your mix-thinning workflow.
-For more on the subject, pick up the January edition of Future Music.

 1. Don't go too low